BLOGSolo Travel

 Safety: Costa Rica is pretty safe overall, but petty crime is an issue.
 Be careful at night, especially at bars, or walking alone.
 Be extremely careful in the water, as rip currents can be strong.
 Sadly, I lost a good friend in the Caribbean Ocean.

-TLDR Itinerary: Skip San José and head for La Fortuna.
+TLDR Itinerary: Spend a night in San José and head for La Fortuna.
 Explore the rainforest around Lake Arenal and the Arenal Volcano.
 Then head to the beach near Manuel Antonio or in Guanacaste.

 San José and Alajuela